cary-davis-it/ibmdotcom-tutorials/README.md

 - For some tutorials we may be importing items and we can follow those instructions separately, but if not let’s continue with a fresh project.

 If you have any questions, please reach out in our [Github Discussions](https://github.com/IBM/ibmdotcom-tutorials/discussions).

+## Creating a GitHub Issue

+If you need assistance, the best way to get help is by opening a GitHub issue.
+This allows us track and resolve  problems efficiently, while also helping others who may encounter similar issues.
+When submitting an issue, please provide the following details:

+**Required Information:**

+- **Tutorial Name**: Which specific tutorial you have an issue with
+- **Step/Section**: Where in the tutorial the issue occurred
+- **Expected Behavior**: What you expected to happen
+- **Actual Behavior**: What actually happened
+- **Error Messages**: Any error messages you received (copy/paste the full text)
+- **Environment Details**:
+  - Operating system (Windows, macOS, Linux)
+  - Browser version (if applicable)
+  - Any relevant software versions

+**Optional but Helpful:**

+- Screenshots of the issue
+- Steps you've already tried to resolve the problem
+- Any additional context that might be relevant

+We strive to respond to issues as quickly as possible but appreciate your patience as we work to address your concerns.